 Using the Record Office

 On arriving at the Record Office you should report to the Enquiries Desk in the Search Room.
-You will be asked to sign the Visitors' Book and issued with a reader's ticket, if you do not already have one.
-There are two types of tickets available:
+You will be asked to sign the Visitors' Book.

-Those who visit the Office regularly should obtain a C.A.R.N.
+If you visit the Office regularly you should obtain a C.A.R.N.
 (County Archive Research Network) ticket.
 These tickets are free; they are valid for four years and will give you access to any record office that belongs to the Research Network.
 You will need to produce some proof of identification containing a name and address e.g. driving licence, utility bill or bank statement.
 (Please note that passports do not contain addresses.)

 This is the most extensive index.
 It records all entries in the parish registers of baptisms, marriages and burials, as well as including references to some nonconformist material and numerous miscellaneous items.
 The index principally covers the period 1539 - 1900, and is arranged alphabetically by surname.

-This provides details about documents relating to specific parishes - in particular, it includes numerous references to title deeds.
-The index is arranged alphabetically by place, and then subdivided into 5 sections: miscellaneous, maps & plans, title deeds, manors and wills.
+This provides details about documents relating to specific parishes and in particular, it includes numerous references to title deeds.
+The index is arranged alphabetically by place, and then subdivided into 5 sections; Miscellaneous, Maps and Plans, Title Deeds, Manors and Wills.
 Within each section the cards are arranged in date order.

 This is fairly limited in its scope.
 The topics covered include agriculture, mills, poor law, transport, public houses.
 The subjects are in alphabetical order and within each subject group there is a chronological arrangement.
 A thesaurus is available listing all the subjects covered by the index.